-The history of Turf Paradise in Phoenix, Arizona dates back to January 1956.
+The history of Turf Paradise in Phoenix, Ariz., dates back to January 1956.
 It was the first organized professional sports franchise in Arizona.
-Turf Paradise has one of the longest seasons of thoroughbred racing in the U.S. The track is a seven-furlong infield turf course with a one-mile and one-eighth chute.
+Turf Paradise has one of the longest seasons of thoroughbred racing in the U.S. The track is a seven-furlong infield turf course with a 1 1/8-mile chute.

 The racing season at Turf Paradise runs from mid-October through early May.
-In 2017, opening day was Saturday, October 14.
-On opening day, there was a full card of live horse racing, free t-shirts for the first 5,000 paid admissions, live music, a fun park for kids, and a barbecue tent.
+In 2018, opening day was Saturday, October 13.
+On opening day, there was a full card of live horse racing, free T-shirts for the first 5,000 paid admissions, live music, a fun park for kids, and a barbecue tent.

 - From the Southeast: Take the Piestewa Peak Parkway, SR 51, north to Bell Road.
 Turn west (left) on Bell Road and drive to 15th Avenue.